VeryKiwi/groceries/README.md

 ## quick notes
 - Groceries server and MongoDB are both on the FUJI server (159.89.229.227).
 - learnnation.org is the FUJI server.
+- If you get error `Permission denied (publickey)`, you may need to manually run `ssh-add ~/.ssh/fuji_groceries` because changes not propogated to extant tabs, or ask Matt.

 ## set up mongo